jamescooke/blog/content/1603-comparing-django-q-objects.rst

     ?                  ^  +++

 Which can be very helpful when trying to track down errors.

+    See this `updated post
+    <{filename}/1705-comparing-django-q-objects-python3.rst>`_ for a version of
+    this assertion helper for Python 3 with pytest.

 The perfect world: Predicate Logic
 ----------------------------------